 The electric version of the Fiat 500 is the next FCA’s big bet in Europe.
 The company announced an investment of 700 million euro in its Mirafiori plant in order to start the production of this model in Q2 2020.
-The news about it are all missing one major detail: the Fiat 500 BEV is likely not to be an all-new model but just an updated version of the current generation.
+The news about it are all missing two major details: the sales target is quite ambitious and the ICE versions will continue to use the current platform.

 One year after the death of Sergio Marchionne, the company has finally joined the electrification boom seen in the industry since 2015.
 It is a bit late, as usual with FCA, but the attempt is more than welcome, and gives some oxygen to the troubled operations of the automaker in Europe.

-Based on some sources inside Fiat, and on the way things have been happening, the electric Fiat 500 made in Italy is likely to continue using the current generation car body and platform.
-Instead of introducing an all-new generation (the current one has been in the market since 2007), the brand is expected to show another deep restyling.
+The electric Fiat 500 made in Italy is likely to use a new platform and be sold as a different model from the rest of the 500 lineup.
+For the ICE versions, instead of introducing an all-new generation (the current one has been in the market since 2007), the brand is expected to show another deep restyling.

 In fact, this information is in line with the latest plans published by FCA.
-They never talked about an all-new generation but about the BEV version due to arrive in 2020.
-The spy shots of this car show exactly the same shape of the current generation.
+They never talked about an all-new generation for the gasoline versions, but only about an all-new BEV version due to arrive in 2020.

 At this point the question is whether Fiat will keep or not the model until 2025, when it will turn 18 years.
 We must remember that the first generation of this car was available from 1957 until 1975.
 This could be also the case, especially if the electric version meets the targets.

 80,000 units per year, it will all depend on the price

 The Fiat 500 is positioned as a semi-premium car, whose price is always higher than the rest of city-cars available in the market.
 The iconic Fiat is between 16% and 43% more expensive than its rivals, according to data from JATO.
 Nevertheless, it outsells all of them by far.